dcl-2018-01/curriculum/docs/tidy-eval.md

 To create a function we need to perform three steps:

-1. Identify what is constant and what we might want to vary, and which varying parts have been automatically quoted.
+1. Identify what is constant and what we might want to vary, and which varying parts are automatically quoted.

 2. Create a function template.